There are sadly many afflictions that can strike our four-legged friends.

 - Weight reduction should also be a consideration, which could mean that other dietary concerns need to be addressed.
 And as always, consult your holistic veterinarian for more information about diets and other treatment options for your pet.

 - Fish oil is good for fighting inflammation and aiding digestive problems, however, DO NOT FEED JUNK FISH OIL.
 The oil you include should be guaranteed mercury and toxin free.
 I’ve personally used products made my New Chapter and I highly recommend them for both you and your pet.
-You can check out their fish oil here.

 Recently, one of my readers shared a comment about his own dog “Snuggles” who went through an episode of Pancreatitis.
 Rich shared her diet along with her supplements, which I am sharing here: